newamerica-graphics/newamerica-data-projects/README.md

 ## Integration with Wagtail Templating Backend

-The bundled script for a given project will instantiate a viz controller class object for the project.
+The bundled script output for a given project will instantiate a viz controller object for the project.
 This viz controller has the following public methods:

 ##### initialize({dataUrl, clickToProfileFunction})
 * initiates data fetch call and optionally overrides click to profile function